 Full Day Program: 8:30-3:15 $46.50 per day absences, vacations, etc. You do not pay for any time that

-we are scheduled to be closed for holidays or
+Before & After School Program: 7:45-4:30 $56 per day we are scheduled to be closed for holidays or vacations.

-Drop In Program (No Commitment & Based on Space) vacations with the exception of snow days.
-Families who
+Drop In Program (No Commitment & Based on Space) *Families enrolled for M-F care of any of the programs

 Our teachers are dedicated to caring for, nurturing and educating all children enrolled in our preschool program.
 We align our curriculum with the developmental standards that the state provides called the CT ELDS.
 We incorporate three standards into our week's lesson plans.
 Each week we also focus on one letter, sign language word and Spanish word.
 Children in this program have the unique opportunity to learn responsibility through a variety of hands on, farm-based activities that take place in our Farm Animal Learning Center on a daily basis.